MLeidel/TkAuto/README.md

 ![Spreadsheet](images/layout3.png)

-The sheet called `menus` is an example of how to layout menus
+The following is an example of `menus` may be coded
-in the `layout` sheet.
+into the xlsx layout spreadsheet template.
+There is a `menus` tab with this starter menu whose rows
+can be copied into the layout.

 ![Spreadsheet](images/layout4.png)